Information for applicants

 The following conditions apply to the Helpmann Fellowships:

-- Funding is not provided for the purchase of equipment, freight, supplies/materials, artist fees or any support directly related to a student’s current course requirements, nor any formal qualifications.
+- Funding is not provided for the purchase of equipment, freight, artist fees or any support directly related to a student’s current course requirements, nor any formal qualifications.

 - The full amount of the awarded funds may not be paid up front.
 The Helpmann Academy will work with recipients to determine their individual needs and make payments accordingly.